mo7amedaliEbaid/mo7amedaliEbaid/README.md

 - Familiar with javascript, react-native.

-- I'm Available for freelance jobs, Contact me anytime.
+- I'm Available for Freelance Jobs, Contact me anytime.

 - 📫 How to reach me 👉 *Gmail* **mo7amedaliebaid@gmail.com** Or *Whatsapp* **+201016381636**